Flat Fee Landlord

 • Early termination fee: 1–2 months of management fees

-Fairfax County's median 3-bedroom SFH rent is approximately $2,500/month as of 2026.
-That's the baseline for the math below.
+Fairfax County's median 3-bedroom single-family rent is approximately $2,500/month as of early 2026.
+That's the baseline for all the math in this guide.
+If your property rents for more — common in Vienna, Oakton, or McLean — the savings from choosing the right fee model grow proportionally.

 The Real Annual Cost: Full Breakdown

-Here's what property management actually costs over a typical 2-year tenancy on a $2,500/month Fairfax rental:
+Here's what property management actually costs over a typical 3-year tenancy on a $2,500/month Fairfax rental.
+This is the math most landlords never see because managers don't present it this way.

 Flat Fee vs. Percentage in Fairfax County